thinger-io/plugins/ttn-stack/README.md

     };
     ```

-    !!! info
+    > [!NOTE]

-        The downlink method should return a base64 string if The Things Stack application does not define a converter.
+    > The downlink method should return a base64 string if The Things Stack application does not define a converter.

 ## The Things Stack Console Configuration